Local Authority Tables

 Please find below Maps at Local Authority area level for the Manufacturing, Retail and Sustainable Tourism sectors.

 The first Map, "Gross Value Added per Head in Manufacturing" shows the variability of labour productivity across the Local Authority areas in Scotland.
-The Map shows that West Dunbartonshire, Stirling and Clackmannanshire Local Authority areas had the highest GVA per head in 2016 - this will be driven by the types of manufacturing industries concentrated in these areas.
+The Map shows that Aberdeen City, West Dunbartonshire, Clackmannanshire, Argyll & Bute, North Ayrshire, Moray and Angus Local Authority areas had the highest GVA per head in 2017 - this will be driven by the types of manufacturing industries concentrated in these areas.

 The next three Maps on "Shares of Gross Value Added" are calculated by dividing each Local Authority areas' GVA (in Manufacturing, Retail or Sustainable Tourism) by Scotland's total GVA for that particular sector to create a percentage, which is then represented as a banding within the Maps.